MugInClermont/M6-2018/PITCHME.md

 ### Container in IT

 - Versionned artifact |
-- isolated deployable unit |
+- Isolated deployable unit |
 - Container image is bit by bit identical when deployed |
-- abstraction of data center resources |
+- Abstraction of data center resources |
 - Usage is "Castle business" |

 +++